Italian corvette Magenta: Circumnavigation

 By May 1867, Magenta had sailed to visit Australia and New Zealand, including a month-long stay in Sydney.
 During her period in Australian waters, she conducted an extensive survey of the island of Tasmania.
 She attempted to stop in Auckland, New Zealand, but contrary winds prevented her from entering the harbor.
 Instead, Magenta then continued across the south Pacific, bound for Lima, Peru.
-The ship sailed south for Valparaiso, Chile, on 23 August, arriving there a month later on 25 September.
+The ship sailed south for Valparaíso, Chile, on 23 August, arriving there a month later on 25 September.
 She then passed through the Straits of Magellan late in the year.
 While the ship cruised in South American waters, Giglioli made extensive observations of whales and dolphins.
 Magenta also carried out hydrographic surveys of the treacherous waters in the Straits of Magellan, which were not well documented at the time.
 The ship arrived back in Montevideo on 17 December.
 She sailed north to Buenos Aires, but was unable to dock there due to an outbreak of cholera in the city.
 On 2 January 1868, the ship got underway to return to Italy.
 She passed the Strait of Gibraltar on 15 September and anchored in Naples on 28 September, arriving to little public fanfare, which surprised Giglioli, who remarked that "it was as if the ship had come back from Cagliari."

 In addition to the observations made by Giglioli and the other scientists and the hydrographic surveys conducted in South American waters, Magenta also brought back twenty-five boxes of valuable items for display in Italian museums.
 Giglioli later noted that Magenta carried too many guns for the expedition, which was intended to be a peaceful mission, and they took up space that could have been more useful to store additional maps and scientific instruments.